 Make It Local

 Another easy way to improve your rankings, especially for local SEO marketing, is by geo-locating your content—including your metadata.
 So if your business is in Lancaster or Harrisburg or York, let people know that.
 Tell them in your site text.
 Make sure you include a footer on every page with your address and local phone number.
 You can even add a Google Map to make it easy for them to find you.

 Apart from your website text, make sure you include your location in your page title and meta description as well.
 Start with your keyword, but make sure you insert your location.
 Your location is even more important than your company name.
 If you geo-target well, a title tag should look something like this:

 Finally, get familiar with the “First Link Priority” Rule and follow it.
 The rule is: if you include two links on a page that both point to the same page, Google will only pay attention to the first link.
 So for example, let’s say you have a link in your main navigation that goes to your product page.
 If you place another link farther down the page, Google won’t recognize it.
 This rule was put in place to avoid making spammy links just to include different anchor text.

 It's a big reason why you should use keyword-specific links in your top-level navigation.
 How many times do you see a generic "products,” link rather than a specific keyword like “custom furniture” that would be more informative?
 Even if you included a “custom furniture” link later on the page, Google would only see the generic “products” link in the header, because it’s the first one on the page.

-At EZMarketing, we’re very familiar with making these types of changes to websites and many of our clients have seen rankings go up noticeably in 30 days.
+As a local SEO company in Lancaster, PA, we’re very familiar with making these types of changes to website designs and many of our clients have seen rankings go up noticeably in 30 days.
 However, it can take much longer to see results, depending on the competition in your industry.
 Just stay the course, keep making improvements, and let us know if we can help you along the way!